 Mesothelioma is a rare cancer, one which affects between 2,500 and 3,300 people in the United States each year.
 The only scientific cause of the disease is asbestos exposure.
+There is a link between clay artistry and mesothelioma.
+While this occupation is not nearly as common as constructing houses or adding insulation to pipes, there is a danger for clay artists.

 How Asbestos Contaminates Clay